 Rodney has been with Brannen-NeSmith Funeral Home since 1987.
 He graduated from Gupton-Jones College of Funeral Service, is a licensed Funeral Director and Embalmer in both Georgia and Tennessee and is a member of The Academy of Graduate Embalmers of Georgia.

 Rodney is a member of First Baptist Church of Unadilla.
-He is a member and past-president of the Unadilla Lions Club and serves on the Board of Zoning Appeals for the City of Vienna.
+He is a member and past-president of the Unadilla Lions Club and previously served on the Board of Zoning Appeals for the City of Vienna.
 He is a former member of the Board of Directors of Central Georgia Technical College in Warner Robins, a past-president of the Dooly County Heart Association and a former member of the Vienna Kiwanis Club.

 He is married to Melissa Brannen and they have 5 children, Ryan Brannen, Rebecca Brannen, Morgan Scott, Jenna Scott and Thomas Scott.